 - Refugee camps are often located on marginal lands that are breeding grounds for malaria vectors, and mosquito control programs have often broken down due to conflict

 - ITNs and IRS are less practical for displaced populations as they are constantly moving and staying in makeshift shelters.
 Nets, even if available, may be resold for money to cover other basic needs.

 Although spatial repellents were identified as a simple mosquito control approach around 75 years ago and have proven to prevent disease by deterring mosquito biting, the World Health Organization lacks the evidence it needs to make a recommendation on their public health use.
 In the absence of this recommendation, deployment of and funding for spatial repellents for public sector use in countries most affected by malaria and dengue remain challenging.

 If we hope to one day reduce the number of malaria cases to zero and prevent outbreaks of dengue, new prevention tools must be introduced.
 In combination with existing methods, spatial repellents could help achieve global goals faster.
 Through a series of clinical trials and operational research in Kenya, Sri Lanka, Mali, and Uganda, the AEGIS team will generate further evidence about the efficacy and cost-effectiveness of spatial repellents the World Health Organization needs in order to make a recommendation regarding spatial repellents as a complementary tool for vector control.
-With funding from Unitaid, the University of Notre Dame is implementing this project in partnership with the Kenya Medical Research Institute, Centers for Disease Control and Prevention, Catholic Relief Services, Malaria Research and Training Center, National Dengue Control Unit within the Ministry of Health of Sri Lanka, the Johns Hopkins Center for Communication Programs, SC Johnson, and FHIClinical.
+With funding from Unitaid, the University of Notre Dame is implementing this project in partnership with the Kenya Medical Research Institute, Centers for Disease Control and Prevention, Catholic Relief Services, Malaria Research and Training Center, National Dengue Control Unit within the Ministry of Health of Sri Lanka, RemediumOne, Johns Hopkins University, SC Johnson, and FHIClinical.